 - An unstable network that caused the connection to be dropped.
 For help, see Wi-Fi best practices.

 - Someone removed the participant from the meeting.
 The removed participant will see the message Someone has removed you from the meeting.
-To add them back, see Add or remove people from a Google Meet video meeting.
+To add them back, see Add or remove people from a Google Meet meeting.

 Still need help?